rockodagaer/Machine-learning-python/README.md

 here you can see an example of how its used: train_items_smart(self, "data.json", epochs=500, amount=0.0001, progress=False, show=False, retrain=0)
 this also uses data_get, amount is the needed error rate to pass and this should be WAY under 0, progress shows its progress and show shows the epochs per sec.

-layer_create create a layer that can be used to train other models
-example: layer_create(self, sizeIn=[1, 1], sizeOut=[1, 1], name="Layer1") sizeIn is the input size and sizeOut is the output size and name is the layer name

-layer_get get both in and out models of a layer
-example: layer_get(name="Layer1") returns a list with 2 models like [input_model, output_model]

-to train a model using your layer you use layer_TRAIN and replace TRAIN with one of the normal training methods